GregoryCMiller/fuelfire8/README.rst

 fuelfire8
 =========

-helpers for FUELFIRE8 coupled fire and vegetation simulation
+helpers for FUELFIRE8 coupled fire and vegetation simulation.

+PropegateModel
+    Copy an existing model with options to handle data files, modify configuration, run spinup, "record", or "repeat" procedures.

 FuelFire
     Controller for a FuelFire model with methods for starting, stopping,